11 20 As A Fraction

 Simplifying the Fraction

 One crucial aspect of working with fractions is simplification.
-Simplifying a fraction means reducing it to its lowest terms by dividing both the numerator and the denominator by their greatest common divisor (GCD).
+So simplifying a fraction means reducing it to its lowest terms by dividing both the numerator and the denominator by their greatest common divisor (GCD).
 The GCD is the largest number that divides both the numerator and denominator without leaving a remainder.

 In the case of 11/20, let's find the GCD of 11 and 20.
-The factors of 11 are 1 and 11.
+The only common factor is 1.
+Here's the thing — the factors of 11 are 1 and 11.
 The factors of 20 are 1, 2, 4, 5, 10, and 20.
-The only common factor is 1.
-This means that 11/20 is already in its simplest form; it cannot be further simplified.
+So in practice, 11/20 is already in its simplest form; it cannot be further simplified.

 Representing 11/20 in Different Forms